agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 ```

 I want to take a second to discuss InjectK.
 Just like FunctionK, InjectK works on Kinds.
 So what is this doing exactly?
-I'm no expert but I'll try to explain.
+I'll try to explain.
 Here goes...

 Let's look at the type signature:
 `abstract class InjectK[F[_], G[_]]`